ellemouton/bitcoin_play/docs/Theory.md

 ### 1.1 Elliptic Curve Cryptography

 Elliptic curve cryptography makes use of maths on an elliptic curve using numbers defined over a finite field [2].
-Figure \ref{fig:ecc_curve} shows the Bitcoin elliptic curve plotted over real-numbers.
+Figure 1 shows the Bitcoin elliptic curve plotted over real-numbers.
 On such a curve, point scalar multiplication is easy to calculate but point scalar division is impossibly hard to calculate.

 <p align="center">
 <img src="figures/bitcoin_curve.png" alt="Bitcoin Curve" width="400" >
-<label>Bitcoin Curve</label>
+<label>Figure 1: Bitcoin Curve</label>
 </p>

 For example, if a publicly known generator point on the curve is *G=(gx, gy)* and this point is then multiplied by a constant *k* then another point on the curve can be found: *P=(px, py)*.
 Due to the fact that this maths is evaluated over a finite field, it is easy to find point *P* if both *G* and *k* are known but it is not known how to calculate *k* if *P* and *G* are known.
 This asymmetric property is illustrated in figure \ref{fig:asymmetry_eqn}.